 Mass General Hospital is on the front lines of the opioid epidemic.
 In October 2014, as a result of a community health needs assessment, Mass General developed a new approach to the treatment of substance use disorders, including opioid use disorders, the highest clinical priority of a hospital-wide strategic plan.
 The MGH Substance Use Disorders (SUDs) program goal is to have substance use disorders addressed along all levels of health impact; from primary community-based prevention to early intervention and treatment to chronic disease management.

-The SUDs initiative builds on the long-standing clinical addictions treatment at MGH through West End House and Addiction Recovery Management Service (ARMS).
-A collaborative effort between the MGH Department of Medicine, Department of Psychiatry, Patient Care Services, The Center for Community Health Improvement, and MGH Community Health Centers, this initiative was designed to improve the quality, clinical outcomes and value of addiction treatment for all MGH patients with SUD while simultaneously reducing the cost of their care.
+The SUDs initiative builds on the long-standing clinical addictions treatment at MGH through West End Clinic and Addiction Recovery Management Service (ARMS).
+A collaborative effort between the MGH Department of Medicine, Department of Psychiatry, Patient Care Services, The Center for Community Health Improvement and MGH Community Health Centers, this initiative was designed to improve the quality, clinical outcomes and value of addiction treatment for all MGH patients with SUD while simultaneously reducing the cost of their care.

 Patient must have access to readily available patient-centered treatment that is standardized across the system to control costs and designed for maximum effectiveness.
 The MGH SUDs initiative is focused on re-designing care at all levels to meet this goal.

 Key Initiative Components

 Inpatient – Creation of a multidisciplinary consult team which provides patients who are hospitalized with comprehensive evaluation, treatment recommendations, and links to hospital and community resources.

 Bridge Clinic – A transitional outpatient clinic providing short term medical care for discharged inpatients and patients leaving the Emergency Department who are not yet connected to outpatient care but are in need of continued treatment for their SUD until appropriate community linkages can be made.